 Q: Can environmental factors influence genetic expression?

 A: Yes, environmental factors can significantly influence genetic expression.
 This is the realm of epigenetics.
-Factors like diet, exposure to toxins, and stress can alter how genes are expressed without changing the underlying DNA sequence.
+That said, factors like diet, exposure to toxins, and stress can alter how genes are expressed without changing the underlying DNA sequence.
 These epigenetic changes can be passed down to future generations.

 Q: Are all inherited diseases evident at birth?

-A: No. Some inherited diseases are evident at birth, while others may not manifest until later in life.
-For example, Huntington's disease is an inherited neurological disorder that typically does not appear until middle age.
+A: No. As an example, Huntington's disease is an inherited neurological disorder that typically does not appear until middle age.
+Some inherited diseases are evident at birth, while others may not manifest until later in life.
 The timing of disease onset depends on the specific gene involved and the interplay of genetic and environmental factors.

 Q: What is the difference between a genetic disorder and an inherited disorder?